thegiftofgabes/10-spellblades/README.md

 # 10-spellblades

-A game of Sword and Sorcery
+A game of Sword and Sorcery.